 For a decade, I’ve owned a piece of Serenity: The actual St. Christopher medal worn by Adam Baldwin as Jayne Cobb in the 2005 motion picture.
-He can be seen wearing it when he tries to take River for a “nice shuttle ride” and she knocks him out with a can of peaches.
+He can be seen wearing it when he tries to take River for a “nice shuttle ride” just before she knocks him out with a can of peaches.

 In Jayne’s case, St. Christopher is appropriate, not only because he’s the patron saint and protector of travelers — and the crew of Serenity could certainly use all the protection they can get — but because the saint started out a tall, fierce mercenary who ended up serving God by carrying people across a dangerous river.
-Ha ha, “a dangerous River.”
-Coincidence?

 In December 2005, Stephen Lane from the Prop Store of London posted in a Browncoat fan forum that he would be obtaining several props from Serenity.
 I asked him about the necklace, which he reserved for me.
-I bought it from him in March 2006.
+I bought it in March 2006.
 Prior to that, it was displayed at a Universal Studios theme park.

-Since 2006, Browncoats have raised more than $1,000,000.00 for Equality Now and for other charities, including Kids Need to Read.
+Since 2006, Browncoats have raised more than $1,000,000.00 for Equality Now and for other charities, such as Kids Need to Read.

 I coordinated the 2006, 2007 and 2008 CSTS screenings in my city — complete with costume contests, raffles, trivia contests and shooting galleries — then went on to be a global sponsor while continuing to assist my local CSTS committee.

 This year, when the global steering committee asked for donations for their national auction, I decided it was time for Jayne’s necklace to have a new home and to do some good elsewhere.

 So, I donated the necklace, shadow box, certificate of authenticity and autographed photo to CSTS and the California Browncoats who are running the auction.
 It’s currently on eBay and 100% of the sale will go to Equality Now.